machine/machine.specifications.fakes/README.markdown

 # What is Machine.Fakes ?

 Machine.Fakes is little framework build on top of Machine.Specifications that can best be described as an extended integration layer between Machine.Specifications and different Mock/Fake/Substitute/"However you call them now" frameworks.
-At the moment of writing I prever the term "Fake".
+At the moment of writing I prefer the term "Fake".
 (What a surprise judging from the name of this project ;-))

-Machine.Fakes attempts to simplify the usage of such fake frameworks on top of MSpec by helping to reduce a lot of the typical fake framwork related clutter code in specifications.
+Machine.Fakes attempts to simplify the usage of such fake frameworks on top of MSpec by helping to reduce a lot of the typical fake framework related clutter code in specifications.

 If you choose so, Machine.Fakes even helps you to stay mostly independent of a concrete fake framework by providing a little wrapper API and a provider model for fake frameworks.